Phase Transition in Iterated Quantum Protocols for Noisy Inputs: Phase transition for noisy inputs

 As the purity of initial states is decreased below $1$, in addition to the pure-state cycle $\big|\psi_{3}^{(1)}\big>\leftrightarrow\big|\psi_{3}^{(2)}\big>$, one can find states which converge to the maximally mixed state $\rho_{0}$.
-This means that the presence of noise in the initial quantum state can lead to a different output of the protocol than one would get for an ideal pure-state input.
+Thus the presence of noise in the initial quantum state can lead to a different output of the protocol than one would get for an ideal pure-state input.
 However, the border between states converging to the different attractive cycles preserves its fractalness.
 Fig.~\ref{Fig1}(c) shows the case when the fractal is still visible with the naked eye at the same magnification and resolution as the pure-state fractal.
-For lower values of the purity, the fractal further shrinks and can only be seen under magnification, our numerical simulations indicate that it is present only above a certain threshold which we found to be $P_{\mathrm{c}}\approx 0.76929$ (which is equal to the purity $P_{1}$ of the fixed point $C_{1}$ up to this numerical precision).
+For lower values of the purity, the fractal further shrinks and can only be seen under magnification, our numerical simulations indicate that it is present only above a certain critical initial purity which we found to be $P_{\mathrm{c}}= 0.769$ ($P_{\mathrm{c}}$ is equal to the purity $P_{1}$ of the fixed point $C_{1}$ up to this numerical precision).
 Furthermore, we have calculated the dimension of the fractals using the box counting method \cite{BCM} for different $P$ values, as shown in Fig.~\ref{dimension}.
-The fractal dimension approximately remains the same value as for $P=1$ until the purity is decreased to $P_{\mathrm{c}}$, where it suddenly drops to the value $\approx1$, which means that the convergence regions become regular (i.e., non-fractal) below this value.
-Note, that the applied numerical method systematically underestimates the box counting dimension $D_{\mathrm{bc}}$ due to the finite resolution of the numerically determined fractal.
+The fractal dimension approximately remains the same value as for $P=1$ until the purity is decreased to $P_{\mathrm{c}}$, where it suddenly drops to the value $1$, meaning the convergence regions become regular (i.e., non-fractal) below this value.
+This effect resembles a phase transition where the purity plays the role of the control parameter and the sudden appearance of a fractal at the critical purity with a jump in the fractal dimension marks the transition point \cite{Sole1996}.